open-cogsci/osdoc/content/pages/download.md

 ### Which version of Python to use?

-OpenSesame is currently built and tested with Python 3.7.6.
-Newer versions of Python 3 work but are not extensively tested.
+OpenSesame is currently built and tested with Python 3.11.0.
+Others versions of Python >=3.7 work but are not extensively tested.
 Python 2 is no longer supported.
 The last release that included a Python 2 package was 3.3.12, which can still be downloaded from the [release archive](https://github.com/open-cogsci/OpenSesame/releases/tag/release%2F3.3.12).

 ### When (not) to update?